solace-iot-team/node-red-contrib-solace-utils/README.md

-# node-red-contrib-solace-utils
+# node-red-solace-utils

-Solace utilities for Node-RED
+Collection of utility function for Node-RED.

+---
+The End.